 Today’s Topic: Preparing for College Gymnastics

 Hi, everyone.
-This is Coach Diana, and I’m going to talk to you today about navigating the process of competing in college.
-There were some questions in the Perform Happy community about this, so I’m going to read you the questions.
+I’m Coach Diana.
+I’m going to talk to you today about navigating the process of competing in college.
+There were some questions in the Perform Happy community about this, and I’m starting with the following:

 Q: Last year, my daughter expressed an interest in competing in college, and the coach had her on track for D2 or D3 potential.
 Now that my daughter has gotten through the scary stuff, college is on her mind again.
 I’d like to let her know that if that’s what she wants, we, her coach, herself, and I, need to talk about a plan.
 I’d like to do this in a way that doesn’t stress her so much where she has mental blocks again.
 Do I not talk about it at all and let her figure it out?
 That’s what I do most of the time, but I feel like she may need some guidance on this right now, because it seems like such a long way off.

-Then there was another mother who also chimed in, wanting some advice as well.
+There was another mother who also chimed in, wanting some advice as well.
 Her daughter is a level nine, and this mom has no idea how to even start.
-I’m going to give you some advice from my own experience.
+I’m going to give some advice from my own experience.

 Take it Slow